There is no better way to explore the heart of Australia than on a family road trip from Sydney to Uluru.

 You can begin your day here by venturing to Scenic World, where you can ride the world’s steepest passenger railway.

 Alternatively, you can head out into the scenic bush to take in the picturesque Federal Pass or visit the famous Three Sisters rock formation.

 Kids will also love discovering the fascinating Jenolan Caves, where guided tours take you through spectacular limestone formations and underground rivers.
 They can even embark on a thrilling treetop adventure at one of the park’s ropes courses.

 Canberra (1-3 nights)

-Canberra is Australia’s capital city and worth visiting with children as it exposes them to different experiences they won’t get anywhere else.
+Canberra is Australia’s capital city and is well worth visiting with children as it exposes them to different experiences they won’t get anywhere else.

-The city is known for its rich history, national monuments, and family-friendly attractions, which provides a fun and educational aspect for them on your family road trip from Sydney to Uluru.
+The city is known for its rich history, national monuments, and family-friendly attractions, which provide a fun and educational aspect for them on your family road trip from Sydney to Uluru.